bzho3923/GNN_SWINIT/README.md

 ## Introduction

 This work establishes a fully-spectral framework to capture informative long-range temporal interactions in a dynamic system.
-We propose spectral transformer for predicting continuous-time dynamic graphs.
-Our model uses power method SVD and global graph framelet convolution to encode time-depending features and graph structure.
-The SVD serves as a high-order linear self-attention with determined propagation rules.
-The spectral transformer thus gains high expressivity in linear complexity by amending unbalanced energy of graph latent representations in the network.
-The framelet convolution in the second stage of the model establishes scalable and transferable geometric characterization for prediction.
-We examine the efficiency of the proposed model on a variety of online learning tasks.
-It achieves top performance with a reduced number of learnable parameters and faster propagation speed.
+We connect the spectral transform to the low-rank self-attention mechanisms and investigate its energy-balancing effect and computational efficiency.
+Based on the observations, we leverage the adaptive power method SVD and global graph framelet convolution to encode time-dependent features and graph structure for continuous-time dynamic graph representation learning.
+The former serves as an efficient high-order linear self-attention with determined propagation rules, and the latter establishes scalable and transferable geometric characterization for property prediction.
+Empirically, the proposed model learns well-conditioned hidden representations on a variety of online learning tasks, and it achieves top performance with a reduced number of learnable parameters and faster propagation speed.

 <!-- #### Paper link: [Spectral Transform Forms Scalable Transformer](https://arxiv.org/abs/2111.07602) -->